 Another factor to consider is that many bindings are mounted onto plates to make them sit a little bit higher.
 While that’s great for carving because it allows you to achieve a better angle, it’s not so great for freestyle skiing.
 You don’t want to be making carving turns as you approach a jump.
 Instead, it’s better to have a lower centre of gravity which gives you better balance and more control over your skis.
 So your bindings should be positioned relatively low on your skis – with a low or even no plate.

 The answer is … yes and no. In theory, you could – but it’s usually not very practical or safe.
 Park bindings don’t have a hike mode, so they’re not suitable for climbing.
-A Duke PT or Kingpin would be the better choice in this case.

 A word of caution: If you’re out in off-piste terrain, you should ALWAYS have bindings with hike function.
 Imagine one of your buddies has an accident or gets caught in an avalanche – you’ll want to be able to get back up the mountain to help them as fast as you can.
 And that’s simply not possible if you’re trying to walk up the mountain in powder snow and you only have ski boots on …